 Thinktanks have emerged in three forms: internal government policy units aligned with a political party (for example, Bright Blue and the Institute for Public Policy Research); independent bodies which include membership representing the major political parties, leaders from higher education, and representatives of business (Higher Education Commission); and external independent policy commentators which may also have a lobbying function (Higher Education Policy Institute and Million+).
-The purpose and work undertaken by thinktanks is relatively consistent across the different forms but their perspective and the political party or undertake independent scrutiny and commentary of a specialist area.
+The purpose and work undertaken by thinktanks is relatively consistent across the different forms but their perspective and the political context for their work will differ depending on whether they are affiliated to a political party or undertake independent scrutiny and commentary of a specialist area.
 Bale (2012) suggested a new role for thinktanks in making connections between academics and Government.
 Proactive engagement with thinktanks may present an opportunity for academics to draw Government attention to their work and in particular, perhaps, to contribute to a longer-term policy agenda.